 We know that certain disasters cripple infrastructure, meaning food, medicine, shelter and other basic needs are completely unmet.

 We also provide food, medical and long-term educational assistance or agricultural development based on financial availability and medical staffing resources.
-Whether it is a 50kg bag of rice, a month worth of life-saving heart medications, or a semester for a Syrian child to attend school for the first time in years, or providing work for the poor on a farm producing food for refugees, we seek to determine the best way to meet the needs of those suffering in these disaster areas.
+Whether it is a 50kg bag of rice, a month worth of life-saving heart medications, or a semester for a Syrian child to attend school for the first time in years, or providing work for the poor on a farm producing food for refugees, we seek to determine the best way to meet the needs of those suffering in these disaster areas and crisis situations.

 We have provided blankets and heating oil for cold climates, tarps and tin roofs for rainy climates, rebulding materials for totally devastated communities, and other habitation-related resources on past missions.

 Often in these cases a clean water mission is not warranted, in which case we seek to prayerfully consider the best approach to serve these people.
 It could be a medical mission, or providing food, or bringing blankets, tents and baby formula, helping educate displaced children, restoring abandoned farmland with polyculture techniques, helping locals start a new sustainable business initiative, or any other thing needed for survival.

 We are not committed to any one particular need or specific methodology; what we are committed to is serving others in the love of Christ with needs they actually need met!